 NGOs/Non-Profit/Volunteer History: NGOs are very active in Honduras.
 From organizations focusing on bilingualism to economic integration with neighboring countries to iguana research, you will not be hard pressed to find an NGO whose goal’s align with yours.
 Visit here for a complete list of NGOs in Honduras.

 How Volunteering in Honduras Will Help Your Future: Volunteering in Honduras will not only expose you to a rich culture in which your Spanish will greatly improve but also to organizations with which you could continue working after graduation.

 Questions to Ask: Which areas are most dangerous and should thus be avoided?
 What are some local customs?
 Will I be working with community members or other volunteers, foreign or domestic?

 Health and Safety of Volunteers in Honduras

 Your safety depends on how much common sense you use.
 Tegucigalpa and San Pedro Sula have experienced high crime rates.
 Don’t go out at night either by yourself or with a group.
 If you have the option of taxing a taxi or walking back from your volunteer site, it’s probably best to take the former.

-While Dengue fever is more prevalent in rural areas, malaria has popped up both in rural and urban environments.
-Always prepare for the worst (yes, that includes crazy monkeys and annoying mosquitoes).
+Note that while Dengue fever is more prevalent in rural areas, malaria has popped up both in rural and urban environments.